Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Introduction

 One of the recently developed approaches to studying the performance of variational quantum algorithms, including QAOA, is through the \emph{dynamical Lie algebra} (DLA) generated by the Hermitian operators (Hamiltonians) of the algorithm under the commutator operation.
 A key insight of this perspective is that the dimension of the DLA is linked to structural properties of the optimization landscape, such as the possible occurrence of barren plateaus~\cite{FHCKYHSP,LJGCC,LCSMCC,RBSKMLC}.
 Beyond QAOA, DLAs also play an important role in quantum machine learning (QML).
 In supervised QML, the goal is to identify a circuit within a parametrized family, generated by a finite set of Hamiltonians, that approximates a target function and generalizes to unseen data.
-The associated DLAs provide rigorous criteria for when barren plateaus occur~\cite[Sec.~4.D]{GLCCS,LTWS,WHSU}.
+The associated DLAs provide rigorous criteria for when barren plateaus occur~\cite{GLCCS,LTWS,WHSU}.
 Moreover, DLAs offer a powerful framework for analyzing questions of classical simulability~\cite{CLG,GLCCS}.

 While previous theoretical analyses of QAOA in general, and of GM-QAOA in particular, have provided valuable insights into performance guarantees and algorithmic behavior, the properties of the DLAs associated with QAOA have remained less well understood.
-Two recent papers \cite{ASYZ1,KLFCCZ} have studied the DLAs associated with QAOA with the standard X-mixer for MaxCut, but only for a few particular examples of graphs.
+Two recent papers \cite{ASYZ1,KLFCCZ} have studied the DLAs associated with QAOA with the standard $X$-mixer for MaxCut, but only for particular graphs such as paths, cycles, and complete graphs.

 The central aim of this paper is to address this gap by carrying out an explicit analysis of the DLAs associated with GM-QAOA.
-By characterizing these algebras completely, we identify and analyze structural features that directly influence the algorithm's performance.
+By characterizing these Lie algebras completely, we identify and analyze structural features that directly influence the algorithm's performance.